Our Experience at Damon Baehrel’s Restaurant in Earlton, NY.

 Over the next 6 1/2 hours we enjoyed over 30 courses with wine and drinks made from juice and tree saps.
 Damon was an absolute pleasure.
 Aside from being a wonderful host and server, he took the time to explain the interesting home-grown ingredients in each dish, and explain the process and often extensive length of time that went into preparing the ingredients.
 All of the food was absolutely delicious, and mind-blowing when you realized all of it was created with local ingredients – meaning no butter, dairy, or refined sugar.
 He even creates his own flour from tree bark and makes “cheese” without the use of any dairy.

-The unique nature of this experience was one that we will not forget.
+The unique nature of this experience was one that I will not forget.
 Damon is a pleasure to meet, and his passion for what he does is evident the minute he walks up.
 The amount of time, energy, and creativity that goes into his cooking is something I have not experienced before and do not expect to encounter anytime in the near future.
 My advice to you is… get on that reservation waitlist!
 This experience is absolutely worth the wait/cost/travel.
 In the meantime, Damon has a cookbook called “Native Harvest” available online (at the link below or through amazon).